Thyruh/tutorials/examples/FUNCTIONS.md

 #include <iostream>
 int main() {
-    int input; // Declaring a variable without initializing the value. std::cin >> input; // Getting the input from the standart stream from the user. if (input > 10) return 0; // If the input number > 10, success, if not, we got a problem! return 1; // Exiting with the error code
+    int input; // Declaring a variable without initializing the value. std::cin >> input; // Getting the input from the standart input from the user. if (input > 10) return 0; // If the input number > 10, success, if not, we got a problem! return 1; // Exiting with the error code
 }